vidushisomani/CML_Ray_Starter_AMP/README.md

 Kernel Died Unexpectedly
 - When this happens, it is best to restart your session, however, it will require you to start a new cluster and update the address accordingly

+Ray Shutdown
+- Make sure you run ray.shutdown() or cluster.terminate() to clean up your Ray resources